I read a lot of artist statements. “Read” is a generous word. Mostly, I endure them.

 I know you know what I’m talking about.

-In my e-book The Relatively Pain-Free Artist Statement, I help you craft your statement through a journaling process.
+In my e-book The Relatively Pain-Free Artist Statement (no longer available), I help you craft your statement through a journaling process.
 But once it’s written, you have to edit it.

 Here are 5 things to look out for in the editing process.

 1. Don’t say your art is unique.

 “Unique” doesn’t mean anything and, odds are, your work isn’t.
 Almost all art is